game-fuse/gamefusedocs/docs/API Full REST API/creating store items on the web.md

 - `Description`
 - `Category`

 All are mandatory but do not need to used in your game.

-The store feature does not integrate real payment systems, this is for items you want your users to be able to "unlock" with in-game-currency or with achievements in the game.
+The store feature does not integrate real payment systems.
+This is for items you want your users to be able to unlock with in-game currency or with achievements in the game.
 How you configure that is up to you.